πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Custom-Made

-RCP Health manufactures custom foot orthotics in-clinic — precisely moulded to your foot's geometry to provide optimal arch support, heel cushioning, and plantar fascial pressure relief.
+RCP Health manufactures custom foot orthotics in-clinic - precisely moulded to your foot's geometry.
 Covered by most Ontario insurance plans.

 Also available: Bauerfeind, Sigvaris medical-grade insoles